You may know how to prepare to see a doctor for a new physical ailment, but how should you prepare for your first therapy appointment?

 — How would you describe your therapeutic approach/process?

-— How to you typically treat clients with similar issues?
+— How do you typically treat clients with similar issues?

 What to Do After Your First Therapy Session